Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 In Lillehammer the gold was transferred to a special train, and sent north through the Gudbrandsdal Valley.
 In Otta the train was “camouflaged” with false litra numbers to cover up its real destination, and from Dombås the train was directed down to Åndalsnes on the Rauma line, where it arrived on the 20th April.
 British troops were landed in Åndalsnes, and the small town was under heavy bombardment from German planes.
 1/3 of the gold cargo was loaded onto the British cruiser Galathea, the rest was supposed to be loaded on two other ships for security reasons.
 Meanwhile, to secure the train and its cargo, the train was backed up the valley to Romsdalshorn station, until 25th April, while shipping transport was prepared.
 As the Germans were reported to advance fast up the Gudbrandsdal Valley, the rest of the gold was loaded on trucks again and taken further to Molde.
 The Germans were eager to capture the gold, and all railway-personnel in Gudbrandsdal Valley was questioned, but the camouflage worked and the Germans never found out which route the gold-train had taken.

-From Molde some of the gold was put onboard the British cruiser Glasgow, (if I'm not mistaken the King and the Crown Prince were also on board at the time and landed in Tromsø) and in the end of April shipped to England.
+From Molde some of the gold was put onboard the British cruiser Glasgow (if I'm not mistaken the King and the Crown Prince were also on board at the time and landed in Tromsø) and in the end of April shipped to England.
 The rest was loaded onto fishing vessels and other small vessels, and brought safely to Tromsø, a long journey in dangerous waters, as German planes were everywhere.
 Among others, the fishing vessels Alfhild and Staulvåg together with the small passenger Snorre, took part in this transport.
 From Tromsø the gold was shipped to England in the late days of May on the British cruiser Enterprise which arrived in Plymouth the 29th May, and from there taken to London on a special train with heavy escort of soldiers and police.

-In the night of the 15th June the Norwegian freighter Bomma left England with the first cargo of gold for USA.
+In the night of the 15th June the Norwegian freighter Bomma left England with the first cargo of gold for USA (again, see Page 1).
 The gold was loaded in barrels on deck, each barrel tied firmly to several other empty barrels, so the whole unit would stay afloat if the ship would be sunk.
 Another 13 transports followed.
-In addition to Bomma, the following Norwegian ships took part in this transport: Bra-Kar, Ida Bakke, Norma, and San Andres.
+In addition to Bomma, the following Norwegian ships took part in this transport: Bra-Kar, Ida Bakke, Norma and San Andres.
 The gold was safely deposited in the Federal Reserve Bank of New York and Bank of Canada.
 The gold and its long journey to safety became some kind of national symbol, and its real value could no longer be measured in money.
 The British Government was in the autumn 1940 in a desperate situation concerning the currency situation, and pressure was put upon the Norwegian Government to hand over the gold, but the Norwegian gold was already brought further across the Atlantic to Canada and USA during June and July 1940, on British and Norwegian merchant ships.
 Of the five Norwegian ships who brought the gold across the Atlantic, only Bra-Kar was lost during the war; it was set ablaze and damaged beyond repair during an air raid in Liverpool 1941".

-Again, Bomma's war voyages are listed on the documents received from the National Archives of Norway - follow the links provided further up on this page.
-As can be seen when going to Page 10, she made several voyages to Norway in the course of 1945.
+Bomma's subsequent voyages are shown on the various documents received from the National Archives of Norway - follow the links provided further up on this page.
+Convoy information for a few of them can be found in the Voyage Record above.

 POST WAR: